ZaneDubya/YCPU/README.md

 The YCPU Specification
 ====

-The YCPU Specification describes a virtual 16-bit processor with a comprehensive instruction set and features that make it both easy to program for and easy to emulate.
+The YCPU Specification describes a virtual 16-bit processor with a comprehensive instruction set and features.
 The [specification document](https://github.com/ZaneDubya/YCPU/blob/master/Documentation/ycpu.txt "YCPU Specification Document") is released to the public domain, and anyone may use it for any purpose without permission or attribution.

 This repository also hosts software which assembles and disassembles YCPU programs, and emulates the YCPU platform.
 This software is written in C# and uses the XNA framework, and may be reused under the terms of the MIT license.